 National Cancer Opinion Survey

 Established in collaboration with the Harris Poll, ASCO’s National Cancer Opinion Survey tracks the U.S. public’s views on cancer research and care.
 The poll, supported by ASCO’s Conquer Cancer Foundation, was designed to be conducted annually to measure shifts in the public’s perceptions of a range of cancer-related issues over time.
-The first annual poll was conducted online in the U.S. in July 2017, among 4,016 U.S. adults aged 18 or over, 1,508 of whom have/had cancer or have an immediate family member who has/had cancer.
+The online survey has been conducted annually since 2017, among U.S. adults aged 18 or over, with a portion whom have/had cancer or have an immediate family member who has/had cancer.

 Dataset Description (pdf) | Data File Codebook (xls) | Sample Dataset (xls) |Full National Cancer Opinion Survey Description Package (zip)